Module Descriptors

 Introduction to Computational Linguistics

-Data Mining & Exploration
+Data Mining and Exploration

 Knowledge Management